-Unsuccessful Community Projects, Housing, Economic Development and Public for reconsideration, in the same program area, during the 2023 application cycle with prior approval from DLG.
-Said approval to roll an application over to the succeeding application cycle will require a request signed by an applicant's CEO and a written determination from DLG that the application remains eligible and any proposed change is minimal.
+Unsuccessful Community Projects, Housing, Economic Development and Public Facilities applications submitted during the 2023 application cycle may be eligible for reconsideration, in the same program area, during the 2024 application cycle with prior approval from DLG.
+Said approval to roll an application over to the succeeding application cycle will require a request signed by an applicant's CEO and a written determination from DLG that the application remain eligible and any proposed change is minimal.
 If approval is granted, the applicant will be notified if any extra submittals are required.
-CERF applications remain active and roll to the year following submission without formal approval.
-An application is no longer valid after the one rollover.